Arman92/OhGodATool/README.md

 ### Note: This is a back-up repository since the original repository is deleted (https://github.com/OhGodACompany/OhGodATool) I created this one for anyone who might need this tool.
+You can download the prebuilt binary under release section.

 OhGodATool allows you to edit PowerPlay in the VBIOS, or in the kernel's pp_table.
 You can edit clock, memory, or voltage tables.